RoxanaMariaManda/SoftwareMetrics_OOP/README.md

 # SoftwareMetrics_OOP

-The below metrics are following the SOLID principles, as well as PEP guidelines.
+The below metrics are also ensuring the SOLID principles, as well as PEP guidelines.

 1. Well-commented code.
   (2) and (3) ensure that each class will have only one responsibility.